 An outstanding baseball catcher, Roger LeClerc '60 was also a fine football linebacker.
 On the College's football teams from 1957 to 1959, he and tackle Bill de Coligny '60 were the backbone of Trinity's teams.
 LeClerc was in line to be drafted by major league baseball's Braves organization, but instead he and de Coligny were signed by the Chicago Bears football team.
 In addition to backing up the legendary Dick Butkus at linebacker, LeClerc flourished as a kicker for the Bears.
 He led the team in scoring in 1966 with 78 points, and shared an NFL record with five field goals in one game before finishing his career with the Denver Broncos.
 LeClerc later returned to Hartford and coached the Hartford Knights professional football team.
 De Coligny went on to play for the Hamilton Tiger Cats of the Canadian Football League.

 Trinity's Jessee/Miller Field is named after two successful coaches who headed Trinity football throughout nearly all of the 20th century.
 Dan Jessee, who coached both football and baseball during his years at Trinity, became head coach of Trinity football in 1929 and was the only Division III coach to become president of the American Football Coaches Association.
 In what many alumni still think of as the "Golden Age" of sports at Trinity, the years immediately after World War II, Coach Jessee's teams were built of battle-toughened young veterans, many of whom were in their 20's.
 His 1949 team went undefeated.
 By the time he retired in 1966, his teams had racked up a record of 150 wins against only 76 losses.
 In his final season, the Football Writers of America named him Football Coach of the Year.
 Coach Jessee was followed by Donald G. Miller, who had joined his coaching staff in 1965.
 Four years before his 1998 retirement, Coach Miller's record surpassed that of his renowned predecessor.
 During the nearly 70 years when they ran Trinity football, the teams of Jessee and Miller won nearly 70 percent of the games they played.
-Trinity an Intercollegiate Soccer Football Association title in the late 1950's, and Alex Guild '61 was Trinity's first All-American in soccer.
+Trinity won an Intercollegiate Soccer Football Association (ISFA) title in 1956, and Alex Guild '61 was Trinity's first All-American in soccer.
 In his junior year, he earned his way onto the U.S. Olympic soccer team.
 Guild is proof that exceptional athleticism sometimes runs in families - his daughter, Alyson Guild '97, distinguished herself in soccer, swimming, and track at Trinity.